RimpleDabas/RimpleDabas/readme.md

 </div>

 ### About Me :
 I have background in research, data analysis and teaching.
-I have Masters degree in Physics and technology.I am Data Analytics and Visualization  bootcamp graduste from University of Toronto
+I have Masters degree in Physics and Technology.I am Data Analytics and Visualization bootcamp graduate from University of Toronto
 - :seedling: I enjoy coding,Working with BI tools, reading and learning new things.
 - 👩‍💻currently exploring machine learning